 The ascent up the mesa is hearty but nothing to get worried about.
 Around 2.25 miles in you'll pass into the Munds Mountain Wilderness.
 There isn't a fence or gate marking the boundary.
 However, there is a small sign tacked to a tree on the right.
 If you somehow managed to make it to this point on your bicycle you can't take it any further.
 There seriously are bicycle track traces so don't think I'm taking ya for a spin!
 You might look behind you as there won't be many distant views up on the mesa.

-I continued on almost another mile and half until a view of Woods Canyon came into play on a high point.
+I continued on almost another mile and a half until a view of Woods Canyon came into play on a high point.
 The view isn't anything to get excited about.
 You can barely make out the canyon.
 I really don't recommend coming out this far unless you plan on going further.
 According to map had I continued another three quarters of a mile the trail does skim the edge of Woods Canyon for a good stretch.
-After that there's a brutal 900 foot ascent straight up to the rim.
+After that, there's a brutal 900-foot ascent straight up to the rim.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.